aimms/documentation/dataexchange/mapping.rst

 The :token:`name-regex` attribute should be used in conjuction with a :token:`name-binds-to` attribute, to specify a regular expression to restrict the element to which the :token:`name-binds-to` attribute should be applied.

-Withe the :token:`name-regex-prefix` attribute you can specify a prefix that is used in the JSON, XML or CSV file, but which should not be included in the element names in the model.
+With the :token:`name-regex-prefix` attribute you can specify a prefix that is used in the JSON, XML or CSV file, but which should not be included in the element names in the model.
+Note that the value of the :token:`name-regex-prefix` attribute is automatically prepended to the regular expression specified in the :token:`name-regex` attribute, and subsequently removed from the match if a match has been found.

 The iterative-binds-to attribute
 --------------------------------